Hannes Jagerhofer: Event management

 In 1985, Jagerhofer became self-employed and in 1987 organized for the first time sporting events in the area of Carinthia.
 In the 90s, Jagerhofer made a name for himself as a clubbing organizer.
 He developed an innovative approach to organizing events in Vienna that had a strong influence on Vienna's nightlife, as reported by a BBC documentary.
 He organized Austria's first clubbing events in unique locations such as an aircraft hangar at Vienna International Airport, Club Splendid in Vienna, the Meierei in the Vienna City Park and at the Viennese Technisches Museum, where Prince would give a live performance.
 From 1989 onwards Jagerhofer organized large events for clients – events on behalf of companies such as Lauda Air, Visa and T-Mobile also large and customer events.

 In 1990 he founded ACTS Promotional Events GmbH (renamed ACTS Group in 2011).
-In the years that followed, ACTS was responsible for the conception and implementation of Apple Computers' brand presentation at the CEBIT in Hanover, for the overall conception of the corporate presentation of the brands Sony, Sony Music and Columbia Tristar at the IFA in Berlin, the organization of the Stiegl-Braukunstfeste, the Ö3-Expedition-Großglockner, the opening of the T-Center building in Vienna, the event 15 years Philharmonic coin and much more.
+In the years that followed, ACTS was responsible for the conception and implementation of Apple Computer's brand presentation at the CEBIT in Hanover, for the overall conception of the corporate presentation of the brands Sony, Sony Music and Columbia Tristar at the IFA in Berlin, the organization of the Stiegl-Braukunstfeste, the Ö3-Expedition-Großglockner, the opening of the T-Center building in Vienna, the event 15 years Philharmonic coin and much more.
 Between 2003 and 2005, Jagerhofer operated the ACTS International Inc. branch in Florida and a helicopter shuttle service called HelicopterShuttle.com.

 Over the past 20 years, Jagerhofer has organized numerous events in his home region of Carinthia, including, from 1999 to 2004, the Cart City Circuits in Velden, and most recently, from 1996 to 2016 the beach volleyball tournament in Klagenfurt.